puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 #### Code Insufficient

 I’ve put this ticket’s status into “Code Insufficient” and assigned it to you.
 Please either (a) update the ticket or pull request with a version of code which addresses the issues, or (b) assign it back to me if you are blocked on the problem and I'll move things forward.

+#### Contributor guidelines

+Our guidelines for patch submission are described in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md) in the puppetlabs/puppet github repo.